sergeykhbr/riscv_vhdl/README.md

      * Add all files ".._tech.vhd" and ".._inferred.vhd"
      * Don't include files ".._v6.vhd", ".._k7.vhd" etc.
-5. Make sure that all files in libraries folder will be compiled into appropriate VHDL library.
-By default all files will be compiled into 'work' library.
+5. Make sure that all files in libraries folder will be compiled into appropriate VHDL library. **_By default all files will be compiled into 'work' library_** and you should fix that assignments on appropriate ones.
 6. Use *config_common.vhd* and *config_msim.vhd* to configurate target for the behaviour simulation.
 7. Use *work/tb/rocket_soc_tb.vhd* to run simulation.